zozoheir/tinyllm/README.md

 * **Prompt**: A function for generating prompts from templates and user inputs.

-## Concurrent vs Parallel execution
+## ⚡ Concurrency vs Parallelism vs Chaining
-This tends to be confusing vocabulary but let's clarify it for this context:
+These tend to be confusing across the board.
+Here's a quick explanation:
+- **Concurrency** : This means more than 1 Input/Ouput request at a time.
+Just like you can download 10 files concurrently on your web browser, you can call 10 APIs concurrently.
+- **Chaining** : An ordered list of Functions where a Function's output is the input of the next Function in the chain.
-- Parallel execution: This means compute/calculations are being performed on more than 1 process/CPU Core on the same machine.
+- **Parallelism** : compute/calculations being performed on more than 1 process/CPU Core on the same machine.
 This is what model providers like OpenAI do using large GPU clusters (Nvidia, AMD...).
 This is used for "CPU Bound" tasks.
-- Concurrent execution: This means more than 1 IO request at a time.
-Just like you can download 10 files on your web browser, you can call 10 APIs concurrently.

-A good design for the LLM layer of an application would be an LLM models microservice.
-This allows abstracting away the design choices of LLM providers (OpenAI, hugging face...) and LLM libraries and have a single IO interface to call any tinyllm LLMCall.
-This interface will be used for LLM IO validation, logging, caching, data persistence and monitoring.
+Tinyllm does not care about Parallelism.
+Parallelism is implemented by LLM providers on a GPU/CPU level and should be abstracted away using an LLM microservice.
+Tinyllm only cares about Concurrency, Chaining and organizing IO Bound tasks.

 ## Examples
 * #### Instantiating a tinyllm Function instance